tier4/driving_log_replayer/docs/index.en.md

 # Driving Log Replayer Documentation

-English documentation

-Switching to Japanese is available from the icon "文 A" at the top of the page.
+Language selection is available by pressing the "文 A" icon at the top of the page.

 ## About Driving Log Replayer